claudiusbr/LaTeXTemplates/README.md

 # LaTeXTemplates
-Some templates for LaTeX markup which I use more regularly
+Some templates for LaTeX, CSS and other styling/markup which I use more regularly.